 The Yorkshire Terrier, nicknamed the Yorkie, seems quite confident, and why not?
 With their silky coat and perky topknot, the Yorkshire Terrier is one of the most glamorous representatives of the dog world, sure to attract attention wherever they go.

-Because they’re so small, they often travel in style—in special dog purses toted around by their adoring owners.
+Because they’re so small, they often travel in style—in special dog purses toted around by their adoring parents.

 Please remember you can adopt just about any breed of dog from a shelter or rescue.
 You can also search DogTime’s adoption page to find adoptable dogs of any breed near you!